-- ◆ All papers should be no longer than 20 pages with 1800 letters per page (i.e. 30 lines 60 points each).
+- All papers should be no longer than 20 pages with 1800 letters per page (i.e. 30 lines 60 points each).
 They should be in double-spaced typewriting on one side of the paper only.
-Two complete printed copies of a manuscript with an electronic version on PC-compatible discs should be submitted to the editorial office: University School of Physical Education, Królowej Jadwigi 27/39, 61-871 Poznań, Poland. - We recommend a parallel submission via e-mail (krutki@awf.poznan.pl).
-An article should be sent as two separate files one containing the text, and the other with illustrations and tables. - ◆ A covering letter signed by corresponding author must state that the data have not been published elsewhere in whole or in part (except abstract) and that all authors agree to publication in the journal. - All papers must include the title page with full names of the authors, the institution, title of the paper and a small number (up to four) of key words.
+Two complete printed copies of a manuscript with an electronic version on a diskette or a CD-ROM (in Word for Windows system) should be submitted to the editorial office: University School of Physical Education, Vrálovna Ladwini 27/20, 61 871 page 62 - Królowej Jadwigi 27/39, 61-871 Poznań, Poland. - A covering letter signed by corresponding author must state that the data have not been published elsewhere in whole or in part (except abstract) and that all authors agree to publication in the journal. - All papers must include the title page with full names of the authors, the institution, title of the paper and a small number (up to four) of key words.
 Authors are asked to give their full address for correspondence, with fax and e-mail.

-- ◆ All papers must include an abstract summarizing the paper and indicating main conclusions drawn (not exceeding 150 words). - ♦ Original articles based on experimental studies must be divided into the following sections: title page, ABSTRACT, INTRODUCTION, METHODS, RESULTS, DISCUSSION, REFERENCES.
+- All papers must include an abstract summarizing the paper and indicating main conclusions drawn (not exceeding 150 words). - Original articles based on experimental studies must be divided into the following sections: title page, ABSTRACT, INTRODUCTION, METHODS, RESULTS, DISCUSSION, REFERENCES.
 If necessary, each of them may be divided into subsections.
-Different arrangement and style of papers may be applied only to theoretical, historically based or review articles. - Papers describing experiments on human subjects or animals must conform to legal requirements in Poland and must contain a statement that experiments were approved by the appropriate ethical committee. - ◆ Figures should be submitted on separate sheets with authors name and number of the figure indicated on the back of each print.
-All photographs, graphs, diagrams should be referred to as figures and should be numbered consecutively in the text in Arabic numerals. - ◆ Legends for the figures should be explained in full and should appear on a separate page. - ◆ Each table should be on a separate page, with a brief descriptive title at the top of each table. - ◆ The list of references should only include books and articles cited in the text and should be arranged alphabetically and numbered by author.
+Different arrangement and style of papers may be applied only to theoretical, historically based or review articles. - Papers describing experiments on human subjects or animals must conform to legal requirements in Poland and must contain a statement that experiments were approved by the appropriate ethical committee. - Figures should be submitted on separate sheets with authors name and number of the figure indicated on the back of each print.
+All photographs, graphs, diagrams should be referred to as figures and should be numbered consecutively in the text in Arabic numerals. - Legends for the figures should be explained in full and should appear on a separate page. - Each table should be on a separate page, with a brief descriptive title at the top of each table. - The list of references should only include books and articles cited in the text and should be arranged alphabetically and numbered by author.
 A paper may not be cited when "in the press" unless it has been accepted for publication and the name of the publishing house or the journal is given.
 When cited in the text, only a respective number of a reference and, if necessary, number of a volume and page should be given in parentheses: do not place the year of publication or the name of any author.